Trailforks Mobile App Redesign

-Currently, the Trailforks app is extremely utilitarian.
+The Trailforks app is extremely utilitarian.
 It has a steep learning curve and is difficult to understand for non-mountain bikers, such as myself.
-In collaboration with Coreen Callister, Monica Niehaus, and Jen Strong, we posed this challenge for ourselves — How might we redesign the Trailforks app experience in support of the full mountain biker journey – from locating and learning about a trail, to riding it, and sharing the experience with other Trailforks users?
+In collaboration with Coreen Callister, Monica Niehaus, and Jen Strong, we posed this challenge — How might we redesign the Trailforks app experience in support of the full mountain biker journey – from locating and learning about a trail, to riding it, and sharing the experience with other Trailforks users?

-Information overload: Screen tightly packed with a massive amount of visual information (text and symbol heavy), seems to be enough data to crash your phone and take up undesired amounts of memory.
+Information overload: Screen tightly packed with a massive amount of visual information (text and symbol heavy).

-General navigation: No logical hierarchy, or “home” to return to (currently this is the map).
-Steep learning curve to learn how the app works.
+General navigation: No logical hierarchy, or “home” to return to (currently, it's a map).
+Steep learning curve.

-Ambiguity of marks, symbols, colors: Lengthy “map legend” is difficult to read and requires excessive scrolling.
-The large number of icons puts significant strain on the user.
-Color schemes also compete.
+Ambiguity of marks, symbols, colors: “Map legend” is difficult to read and requires excessive scrolling.
+The large number of icons and colors put significant strain on the user.

 Lack of customization: Can’t filter by user motivation/constraints.

-Missing the “stoke” and cool/fun factor: The app is very rigid in style, which relates back to its utilitarian function.
-It’s text heavy and does not include any images beyond the map.
+Missing the “stoke” and cool/fun factor: The app is very rigid in style.
+It’s text heavy and does not include any images.

 - Improve existing onboarding